khrys63/simple-itop-ui/README.md

 ### Installing
 Copy file on your website server.

-Modify <js/properties.js> to update your iTop webservice url (function getITopUrl).
+Modify <js/properties.js> to update your iTop webservice url in getITopUrl() function.

 If you have more than one room in your data center,

-Modify <js/properties.js> to specify them (datacenter object).
+Modify <js/properties.js> to specify them datacenter JSON object.

+You can choose interface language beetwen en(english) or fr(french).

+Modify <js/properties.js> to specify en / fr in getLanguage() function.

 Put your logo in <img/home.png>.